t3rse/t3rse.github.io/source/about/index.markdown

 I am a software developer based in Sioux Falls, South Dakota.
 I arrived here via Southern California and before that, East Africa.
 I have spent more than a decade working at my craft in all kinds of environments: publicly traded companies, small businesses, and startups amongst others.

-My approach to work is inspired by 3 things I believe must exist in worthwhile software:
+My approach to work is inspired by 3 things<sup>1</sup> I believe must exist in good software:

 #### Commodity
 > To serve some given purpose